eitangueron/CRM/README.md

 ### Add or Update Client
 In order to add a new client fill out the inputs and then click *add*.

-In order to update a clients info pick a client by name, enter the new info and excute accordingly.
+In order to update a clients info pick a client by name, enter the new info and execute accordingly.

-When adding/updating a snackbar will popup to confirm success / describe the error.
+When adding/updating a snack bar will popup to confirm success / describe the error.
 <p align="center"><img src="imagesForREADME/actionsPage.png" width="500" /></p>

 ### Analytics Dashboard